-As part of our business strategy we acquire businesses, make investments and enter into joint ventures and other strategic relationships in the ordinary course, and we also from time to time complete more significant transactions.
-We joined with two partners to establish a collaborative marketing venture, ScaleReady LLC, to address the needs of the rapidly expanding cell and gene therapy market, and subsequently announced that we had entered into an option agreement to potentially invest in and then acquire one of those partners, Wilson Wolf Manufacturing.
-More recently, subsequent to the end of our fiscal year, we acquired Namocell Inc., a single cell sorting and dispensing platform company While we believe these business ventures will advance our business strategies and support our growth plans, we may not be successful in managing or integrating them into our company.
+As part of our business strategy, we acquire businesses, make investments and enter into joint ventures and other strategic relationships in the ordinary course of business, and we also from time to time complete more significant transactions.
+At the beginning of this fiscal year, we completed the acquisition of Namocell, a single cell sorting and dispensing platform company.
+Bio-Techne also obtained a 19.9% ownership stake in Wilson Wolf and will acquire the remaining ownership no later than the end of calendar year 2027.
+We have also continued participating in our collaborative marketing venture, ScaleReady LLC, with Wilson Wolf and another partner, and which addresses the needs of the rapidly expanding cell and gene therapy market.
+While we believe these business ventures will advance our business strategies and support our growth plans, we may not be successful in managing or integrating them into our company.
 Acquisitions, investments, joint ventures and strategic relationships involve a number of additional financial, accounting, managerial, operational, legal, compliance and other risks and challenges, including but not limited to the following, any of which could adversely affect our business and our financial results: